 To obtain City support, the applicant should demonstrate that the proposed rezoning is consistent with the City of Snellville Comprehensive Plan and benefits the community as a whole.
 Zoning applications are considered by the Planning and Development Department and Planning Commission and decided by the Mayor and Council.
 Some applications may also require a Future Land Use Map amendment, which can be processed in conjunction with a rezoning request.

-The Snellville Board of Zoning Appeals is a group of Citizens appointed by the Mayor to serve a four-year post and are empowered to hear and decide variances and appeals.
-A variance is a waiver from the requirements of the Zoning Ordinance, Development Regulations, or Buffer, Landscape and Tree Ordinance, where specific enforcement would result in unnecessary hardship.
+The Snellville Board of Zoning Appeals is a group of Citizens appointed by the Mayor and conformed by Council to serve a four-year post and are empowered to hear and decide variances and appeals.
+A variance is a waiver from the requirements of the Unified Development Ordinance, where specific enforcement would result in unnecessary hardship.
 Seeking a variance is asking for something special that goes beyond the established limits or restrictions of the City of Snellville codes and regulations.

 The Unified Development Ordinance identifies certain land uses which do not precisely fit into existing zones, but may be allowed upon approval of a special use permit (SUP).
 A special use permit allows the City to consider uses which may be essential or desirable, but which are not allowed as a matter of right within a zoning district, through a public hearing process.
 An application for a special use permit may be submitted at the same time as a rezoning application and land use plan amendment application should the use require a zoning map amendment and land use map amendment, and which is processed and considered in conjunction with these applications.